-Protection against tetanus is demonstrated by documentation of a tetanus immunization.
+Protection against tetanus is demonstrated by documentation of a tetanus immunization within the past ten (10) years from a student's start at Trinity College of Nursing & Health Sciences.
 Tetanus must be updated with any breach in skin integrity.

 Varicella immunity can be documented with these papers: